• Home

 Choosing a Curriculum your Children will Love

-Deciding upon a curriculum can be a daunting task, as there are so many different programs available.
+Choosing curriculum can be a daunting task.
+There are so many different programs available, and deciding on one is often fraught with difficulties.

 Whether you do research online or attend a book fair or pick the brains of a seasoned homeschooler, it’s important to choose books that fit both the learning style of your students as well as your own personality as their teacher.
 Below is a list of our family’s favorite time-tested resources, along with the reasons we like them.